theme-suka/docs/source/en/config.md

 You can configure the copyrights of your posts here, which will be shown at the end of your post; HTML Tag is supported.
 The license will includes author, permalinks and your copyright.

-For instance, you can configure Creative Commons as:
+For instance, you can configure Creative Commons Attribution licenses as:

 ```yaml
 post: